-10 Tips for Restaurant Equipment Maintenance
+10 Tips for Restaurant Equipment Maintenance10 Tips for Restaurant Equipment Maintenance

 The only way to get the most benefit and trouble-free service out of your restaurant equipment is to perform regular maintenance.
 Regular maintenance, which includes cleaning, will keep everything functioning in good working order and can catch minor malfunctions or worn out parts before they cause expensive breakdowns.
 Regardless of the type of equipment, there are 10 maintenance-related tasks that you need to do for every piece of restaurant equipment that you own.

 The first place you should look for proper maintenance procedures for your specific pieces of restaurant equipment is the owner’s manual, which comes with the equipment.
 Generalized tips from an article on the internet are all well and good, but the owner’s manual will tell you specifically what needs to be done to keep your equipment in tip-top shape.
 Most manufacturers’ websites have downloadable versions of manuals, and the manufacturers should have manuals for older or discontinued models, too.

 - Fill out and return the warranty card.

 The only way to gain the benefits of manufacturers’ warranties for new restaurant equipment, which usually include x-number of years in free parts and labor, is to fill out the warranty card and return it to the manufacturer.
 You usually have about a month after delivery to get the warranty card filled out and returned, so don’t put it off.